rsdoiel/antenna/archives/2025/planet_2025.30.md

 ---

-## Aid group says Israeli attack killed staff member in Gaza
+## 'Incredible destruction' of people in Gaza - Higgins

 date: 2025-08-03, from: RTÉ News

-The Palestine Red Crescent Society has said one of its staff members was killed and three others wounded in an Israeli attack on its Khan Younis headquarters in Gaza.
+President Michael D Higgins has called on the United Nations Security Council to do more for the people of Gaza.

 <br>